bodhisatva/weather-app/README.md

-This is a React project boilerplate with ESLint and Prettier setup.
+This is a weather app.

 ## Getting Started